A New National Curriculum

 The school follows the Northamptonshire Agreed Syllabus for Religious Education.

 The aim of Religious Education at Ecton Village Primary School is that we enable our children to learn about Christianity and other world faiths and in so doing to develop understanding and respect for the beliefs of others.
 Parents do have the right to withdraw their child from religious education.

-If you have any concerns in this area please make an appointment to see the Head Teacher to discuss the matter.
+If you have any concerns in this area please make an appointment to see the Principal to discuss the matter.